robreuss/ElementalController/README.md

 elementalController.service.publish(onPort: 0)
 ```
 ## Thanks
-ElementalController is really just glue around the following two projects:
+ElementalController depends on the following projects:
 ### NetService
 Linux-side Zeroconf functionality (publishing and browsing of services) is thanks to [NetService](https://github.com/Bouke) by [Bouke Haarsma](https://github.com/Bouke).
 ### BlueSocket
 TCP and UDP functionality is thanks to [BlueSocket](https://github.com/IBM-Swift/BlueSocket).
+### Swift on ARM Community
+The Raspberry Pi capability in the framework depends upon the hard work of those who have brought Swift to ARM.